kitfoxc/OBSHTMLPlayerPlugin/README.md

 <img width="380" height="100" alt="obs plugin background test 380x100" src="https://github.com/user-attachments/assets/fc494ad3-0f5d-4852-acbb-30e196749e0f" />

-### The widget is blank, or its only show the name of the widget and this weird picture of a goat!
+### I am using a 1.X release, and the widget is blank, or its only show the name of the widget and this weird picture of a goat!

 If the preview or the live source looks like this: